juspay/hyperswitch-react-ruby/README.md

 bundle install
 ~~~

-3. Run the server:
+3. Run the server :

 ~~~
-ruby server.rb -o 0.0.0.0
+npm run start-server
 ~~~

+Runs the backend server in the development mode.

-4. Run the client:
+3. Run the client :

 ~~~
 npm run start-client
 ~~~

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Now, you can navigate to [http://localhost:3000](http://localhost:3000) to access the checkout page in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.